amezin/resume/resume.md

 - Implemented low-latency screen and audio streaming.
 - Wrote and improved lots of build scripts (Android.mk, CMake).

-Desktop version is available at <https://www.andyroid.net/>, *BUT IT SEEMS TO CONTAIN A CRYPTO MINER NOW*, so I wouldn't recommend to install it.

 ### Software Engineer at [Crystalnix](https://www.crystalnix.com/)

 **February 2014 – February 2016**